Congratulations to the 2019 World Bowls Tour Scottish International Open Champion Paul Foster MBE 🏴🥇🏆.

-The Dewars Centre in Perth hosts the latest event in the World Bowls Tour, the Co-op Funeralcare Scottish International, featuring one of the strongest fields in recent history.
+The Dewars Centre in Perth hosts the latest event in the World Bowls Tour, the Scottish International Open, featuring one of the strongest fields in recent history.

 The field is headed by reigning champion and world No.4 Greg Harlow, back to defend his title as the top seed.
 He’s joined by world No.1 Nick Brett the winner of the World Indoor Open Singles in 2016 among a field that includes a strong Scottish presence led by a hat-trick of gold medallists from the 2014 Commonwealth Games.
 Darren Burnett, Alex Marshall MBE and Paul Foster MBE will all be looking to reproduce their lawn bowls heroics from Kelvingrove on the indoor rink at Dewars, and they are joined by David Gourlay, the Glaswegian master who has no less than seven World Indoor Bowls titles to his name.
 The draw also features two ladies who have come through qualifying, Ruti Gilor of Israel and Lisa Featherby of Australia, with Featherby in particular having been earmarked as a player who could cause an upset